See the latest vacancies and find out about working for MSF IrelandJobs in Ireland

 Achan’s family has been by her bedside continuously since she was admitted to the Médecins Sans Frontières/Doctors Without Borders' (MSF) pediatric ward in Aweil Hospital, located in the malaria-prevalent northwestern quarter of South Sudan.

 The suffering caused by malaria

 The hospital is the main referral point for the most serious medical cases in the South Sudanese state of Northern Bahr Al Ghazal.
-In the hospital, MSF has over 160 hospitalisation beds, including three pediatric wards which have been at full capacity for the last two months.
+In the hospital, MSF has over 160 hospitalisation beds, including three pediatric wards which are often at full capacity.

 When Achan arrived to the hospital, she was completely comatose.
 Her small body was convulsing with seizures and she was running a fever of nearly 40 degrees.

 “All of us were afraid she was going to die,” says her father as he gestures to the five family members around Achan’s bed.

 However, her prognosis remains unclear.
 Her fever has dropped, but she is still having periodic convulsions.
 Patients emerging from a cerebral malaria coma often suffer permanent brain damage.